-2.9 Designation as an Area of Outstanding Natural Beauty recognises the character, value and quality of the North Wessex Downs.
-The National Planning Policy Framework gives the highest level of protection to the overall diversity of landscape and scenic beauty of the areai.
-The North Wessex Downs are of high scenic quality, and their wildlife and cultural heritage are an integral part of their character and value.
-Although almost entirely a chalk landscape, the character differs markedly across the AONB, depending on local surface geology, soils, landform, land use, vegetation and settlement patterns.
+3.9 Designation as a National Landscape recognises the character, value and guality of the North Wessex Downs.
+The National Planning Policy Framework (NPPF), updated in December 2024, gives the highest status of protection to the overall diversity of landscape and scenic beauty of the area.
+This means that these areas are given special consideration in planning decisions.
+The North Wessex Downs are of high scenic quality and with their wildlife and cultural heritage an integral part of their character and value.
+Although almost entirely a chalk landscape, the character differs markedly across the National Landscape, depending on local surface geology, soils, landform, land use, vegetation and settlement patterns.
 The greatest contrast, for example, is between the open arable chalk downs and the acid heathlands of the lower river valleys.
-Natural England has set out a Landscape Character Assessment (LCA) methodology to formally identify what it is that makes one landscape different from another.
-The landscape character assessment for the North Wessex Downs identifies the overall diversity of the landscape, recognising eight 'Landscape Character Types' across the AONB, each with its own distinct sense of place.
-These eight Landscape Character Types can be further subdivided into 'Landscape Character Areas'; there are a total of 33 Character Areas across the AONB.
-LCA draws out the special gualities of the landscape, traces its evolution over the centuries and identifies the main issues that will need to be addressed to conserve its special character and outstanding qualities.
+Natural England has set out a 'landscape character assessment' (LCA) methodology to formally identify what it is that makes one landscape different from another.
+The landscape character assessment for the North Wessex Downs identifies the overall diversity of the landscape, recognising eight 'Landscape Types' across the National Landscape, each with its own distinct sense of place.
+These eight Landscape Types can be further subdivided into 'Landscape Character Areas; there are a total of 33 Character Areas across the National Landscape.
+Landscape character assessment draws out the valued qualities of the landscape, traces its evolution over the centuries and identifies the main issues that will need to be addressed to conserve its special character and outstanding qualities.